JamesWWilson/JamesWWilson.github.io/_posts/2023-04-01-Patagonia-O-Trek.md

 #### *How do you visit and hike through this daring part of the world?*

 Torres de Paine provides two major hiking options: the 'W' and 'O' Treks.
-Named aptly for their shapes, both trails offer incredible views of the park and take you through many of its natural features.
+Named for their shapes, both trails offer incredible views of the park and take you through many of its natural features.

 <div style="text-align: center"><img src="/assets/patagonia_images/loop_overview.png" height="85%" width="85%" /></div>

 [2017 CONAF map of Torres del Paine National Park (pdf)](https://backpackersreview.files.wordpress.com/2018/01/map_overall_conaf.pdf)

 The 'O' Circuit, commonly referred to as the 'O' or 'O' Trek, was pioneered in 1976 by British mountaineer John Gardner along with two Torres del Paine rangers, Pepe Alarcon and Oscar Guineo.
-The roguhly 74 mile loop takes you through 5,200+ meters (or 17,000+ feet) of elevation gain.
+The roughly 74 mile loop takes you through 5,200+ meters (or 17,000+ feet) of elevation gain.
 It should be noted that recorded trail distances vary wildly as the twists and turns of the trail can lead to shorter or longer treks depending on the conditions and season.

 *Approximate elevation profile along the Circuit Trek*